 - Invite additional presenters and provide their contact information and bios (a liaison with the AiTC Education Planning Committee will follow up with written confirmation)

-- Identify and supply any audiovisual needs and advise the AiTC Education Planning Committee liaison of those needs
+- Communicate any audiovisual needs and advise the AiTC Education Planning Committee liaison of those needs

 - Ensure all deadlines are met

-Please note, overlapping of focus areas may occur, your session may qualify for conference multiple focus area.
+Please note, overlapping of focus areas within tracks may occur, your session may qualify for multiple conference tracks.

-Audio and visuals such as flip charts, easels, laptops, and LCD projectors will be provided by AiTC organizers if prior noticed is received.
+Audio and visual equipment such as flip charts, easels, laptops, and LCD projectors will be provided by AiTC organizers if prior notice received.
 Please note Wi-Fi will not be available in the training rooms.